 Oct 13, 2022: Restructured article to focus on sizes to be consistent with other articles; renamed the LG C1 to 'Best 48-Inch TV Under $1,000'; removed the Sony A80J and the Hisense U6G because there are better options close to $1,000; added the Hisense U8H as the 'Best 55-Inch TV'; replaced the Hisense U8G and the TCL 5 Series/S546 with the TCL 6 Series/R646 and the Samsung AU8000 in the 65-inch and 75-inch categories; updated Notable Mentions based on changes.

 Aug 01, 2022: Restructured the article to better match how users search for TVs.
 Removed the LG A1 OLED, as the C1 is significantly better for about the same price.

 Apr 14, 2022: Restructured article to match user needs: moved the LG C1 to its own category as the 'Best OLED Gaming TV', renamed the Hisense U6G to 'Best 65 Inch TV', and moved the TCL 5 Series/S546 to its own category as 'Best 75 Inch TV'; moved the TCL 6 Series/R646 to Notable Mentions.

 Our recommendations above are what we think are currently the best TVs under $1,000 to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that are less than $1,000.
+If you would like to do the work of choosing yourself, here is the list of all TVs under $1,000.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.